 E.g. I really enjoyed your recent post on How to make Yoga a family activity or Your articles on using AI for Small Businesses offer great ideas!
 Personalizing takes time but it’s worth the effort if you want to get the reader’s attention.It also tells them that you bothered to research.

 Even when you ‘talked’ to someone on a Facebook group or liked a Tweet asking for submissions, do reference that exchange when you pitch.
-So the next time you pitch your great idea, a little revision, a lot of reviewing and a judicious eye to detail can take your blog post really far.
+So the next time you’re pitching your great idea for a blog post or article, a little revision, a lot of reviewing and a judicious eye to detail can take your blog post really far.

 Read part-II of this article on how to craft a winning pitch for your blog or article.